Stochastic Gradient Methods with Compressed Communication for Decentralized Saddle Point Problems: Numerical Experiments

 \textbf{Baseline methods:} We compare the performance of proposed algorithms C-RDPSG and C-DPSVRG with three noncompression baseline algorithms: (1) Distributed Min-Max Data similarity algorithm \cite{beznosikovetal2020distsaddle} (2) Decentralized Parallel Optimistic Stochastic Gradient (DPOSG) algorithm \cite{liu2020decentralized} and, (3) Decentralized Minimax Hybrid Stochastic Gradient Descent (DM-HSGD) algorithm \cite{xianetal2021fasterdecentnoncvxsp}.
-The parameters are chosen based on the theory developed in the respective papers.
 More details are provided in Appendix \ref{appendix_experiments}.

 \textbf{Benchmark Quantities:} We run the centralized and uncompressed version of C-DPSVRG for $50,000$ iterations to get saddle point solution $z^\star = (x^\star, y^\star)$ of problem \eqref{main_paper_robust_logistic_regression}.
 The performance of all the methods is measured using $\sum_{i = 1}^m \left\Vert z^i_t - z^\star \right\Vert^2$.